Flowering rush flowers, some buds, some open, some spent, on a single plant.

 Control Flowering Rush

 Many people ask how to get rid of flowering rush.
+This invasive plant is hardy and is a tough to control aquatic emergent reed.
 The following options can be considered for how to control flowering rush.

 Click here to read more about identifying this plant.